Massimo Bonini: Club career

-One of the solely two Sanmarinese sportsmen to have won a world title alongside motorcyclist Manuel Poggiali, he is regarded the most iconic athlete born in the country.

 International career

-Since the San Marino Football Federation was not officially recognised by the Union of European Football Associations (UEFA) until 1990, players from San Marino were assimilated to Italian players.
+Since the San Marino Football Federation was not officially recognised by the UEFA until 1990, players from San Marino were assimilated to Italian players.
 For this reason, Bonini was entitled to play for the Italian Football Federation and actually played for the Italian Under-21 football team.
 Since he always refused to give up the citizenship of San Marino, he had to wait until 1990 in order to play for San Marino's first team, winning 19 full caps since then.
 He played his first match for San Marino against Switzerland on 14 November 1990.

 Managerial career

-After his retirement, Bonini also briefly served as the head coach of the San Marino national football team, from 2 June 1996 to 10 September 1997.
+After his retirement, Bonini briefly served as the head coach of the San Marino national football team, from 2 June 1996 to 10 September 1997.

 Style of play

 Bonini was a hardworking, energetic and versatile box-to-box midfielder, who was frequently deployed as a central midfielder or as a defensive midfielder during his time at Juventus.
-Although this position did not provide him with the freedom to contribute offensively or creatively that he had possessed in his early career, he excelled in his new role as a ball winner, and at breaking down opposition plays, due to his tactical intelligence, work-rate and positional sense, supporting his more creative teammates defensively, such as Michel Platini, alongside Marco Tardelli.
-He was known in particular for his pace and stamina, which earned him the nickname "Platini's lungs", due to his successful partnership in midfield with the Frenchman.
+Although this position did not provide him with the freedom to contribute offensively or creatively that he had possessed in his early career, he excelled in his new role as a ball winner, and at breaking down opposition plays due to his tactical intelligence, workrate, and positional sense, supporting his more creative teammates defensively, such as Michel Platini (the playmaker), alongside Marco Tardelli (a mezzala).
+He was known in particular for his pace and stamina, which earned him the nickname "Platini's lungs" due to his successful partnership in midfield with the Frenchman.